panchnayak/tech-blog/rancher/v1/README.md

 sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config
 sudo chown pnayak ~/.kube/config
 ```
-To tesrt the config simple excute
+To test the config simple excute
 ```
 kubectl get nodes
 ```

 ## Install Rancher on k3s

-Excute the shell script
+We will install rancher and the required components by copying some formatted yaml files provided here to the /var/lib/rancher/k3s/server/manifests/ directory, in the k3s server, which tells k3s to set up the components we need (nginx-ingress, cert-manager, and rancher).
+These files are referred to as helm chart CRDs.

+Excute the given shell script in the repository.This will ask you to enter the DNS name for the rancher server.
+Enter the DNS name for the server as YOUR_VM_IP_ADDRESS.bigopencloud.pnayak.com or any other DNS name you want to give and the rest ll be done by the script.

 ```
 ./rancher/install-rancher.sh
 ```